zeenix/pokeserve/README.md

 ## TODO

+* Test case for the service itself.
+While we've tests for both services we use, we also need at least one e2e test.

 * See if there is a better pokeapi.co endpoint to get the Pokemon description than the one we're using.
 See FIXME in `src/poke.rs` file.